JuliaLang/PackageCompiler.jl/README.md

 positional arguments:
-  juliaprog             Julia program to compile cprog                 C program to compile (if not provided, a
+  juliaprog             Julia program to compile cprog                 C program to compile (required only when
-                        minimal standard program is used) builddir              build directory, either absolute or relative to the Julia program directory (default:
+                        building an executable; if not provided a minimal standard program is used) builddir              build directory, either absolute or relative to the Julia program directory (default: